Tacoma restaurants caught in crossfire when speaker, seen as foe of LQBTQ community, stirs protest

 “The public did not feel that was enough,” Anderson said.
 “So, we then asked that they cancel the meeting simply because we didn’t want to put anyone at risk and be in the middle of this controversy.”

 While Meagher was in the restaurant, Tacoma resident Leah Smillie was also meeting with Knapp’s management.
-Smillie, a member of the LGBT community, wanted the restaurant to know who Meagher was.
+Smillie wanted the restaurant to know who Meagher was.
 If they decided to cancel the event, she could help spread the word.

 “She’s put a lot of effort into demonizing (the transgender) community, which is already struggling” Smillie said of Meagher.
 “Her efforts at activism in that realm have real repercussions for people just trying to live their lives.”